 Site Description: The topography of the area is flat to gently rolling hills.
 Most of the land is under cultivation.
 The ground water also flows generally in a south to southwest direction with minor hydrologic anomalies.
 The ground water contamination is highest near the bedrock contact.
 Local geology consists of fine textured soils that exhibit strong clay-pan development.
 These soils are underlain by loess deposits of Quaternary Age which lay on top of McPherson Formation sands and gravels.
 Depth to sands in the area ranges from as little as 5 feet to 60 feet.
 The Wellington Shale forms the bedrock in the area.
-The Wellington had been eroded prior to deposition of the McPherson and has erosional contact along with various paleo-valley and related structures.
+The Wellington had been eroded prior to deposition of the McPherson and is an erosional contact with various paleo-valley and related structures.

 Unusual Problems: In order to delineate this site a monitoring well matrix may have to spread for a large distance.
 Ritz-Canton Oil Field brine contamination can have multiple sources which will complicate delineation.
-It is unclear if direct connection of the north and far south (South of Highway 56) wells is occurring or if they are separate plumes.
+It is unclear if direct connection of the north and far south (South of highway 56) wells is occurring or if they are separate plumes.

-Status of the Project: This site is in a monitoring phase, though investigations are warranted in order to delineate the plume.
+Status of the Project: This site is in a monitoring phase as remedial options are very economically intensive.
 The monitoring wells are sampled using submersible pumps or air-lift technology depending on the depth of the well.
-Overall the plume within this site has remained stable over 2017.
-MW-202 had a small increase in chlorides from 2016.
-All wells were sampled on September 25th and 26th, 2018.
-Lab results from the 2018 samples show stable chlorides in the heart of the plume, with a decrease on the up gradient northern edge.
-Heavy Precipitation may be the reason for the changes up gradient from the higher chlorides.
+Overall the plume within this site has remained stable, but all of the northern plume wells show 200-500 mg/L increases since last year.
+All wells were sampled on September 23rd, 2019.
 This area is now within the GMD#2 boundaries.

-Level of Remediation Sought: Ideal: 250 mg/l mg/l Target: 500 mg/l
+Ideal: 250 mg/l mg/l Target: 500 mg/l

-Recommendation for Future Works: Continue with the annual monitoring program of the site as the highest chlorides are still over 20,000 mg/L chlorides.
-KCC District #2 plans to put together a scope of work which would entail the plugging/repair of certain wells within the site as well as the drilling and installation of no fewer than 10 new monitoring wells in order to delineate the very highly contaminated area in the east-northeast of the plume, and define the down gradient plume.
+Recommendation for Future Works: KCC recommends the continued annual monitoring of the site as the highest chlorides are still over 20,000 mg/L chlorides.
+With this high of chloride values, the site is a good candidate for a remedial withdraw system, but it would be a very large economic expense up front and for future operation and management.
+KCC District #2 has put together a scope of work which would entail the drilling and installation of no fewer than 10 new monitoring wells in order to delineate the very highly contaminated area in the east-northeast part of the plume, and define the down gradient plume.
+KCC hopes to have this work scope out for bid over the winter of 2019-20, and have work commence during the summer of 2020.
 It is unclear if the down gradient plume is related, or if there are more sources south of the main plume.
-A Galva-like remedial set up could be designed but would cost upward of \$350,000 or even more if a disposal well was needed to be drilled or washed-down.

 Estimated Total Cost: \$1,000 for annual sampling and research.
-If a new investigation is begun, cost will rise as a sizable amount of time and research will be needed to plan the next phase of this site.
-Installation of more monitoring wells would range from \$20,000 to \$30,000.
+Installation of more monitoring wells would range from \$20,000 to 30,000.
+The planning and installation of a remedial recovery system could cost over \$250,000, depending on the acquisition of a disposal facility.